kittinunf/fuel/README.md

 If you use Proguard, you may need to add rules for [Coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/jvm/resources/META-INF/proguard/coroutines.pro), [OkHttp](https://github.com/square/okhttp/blob/master/okhttp/src/main/resources/META-INF/proguard/okhttp3.pro) and [Okio](https://github.com/square/okio/blob/master/okio/src/jvmMain/resources/META-INF/proguard/okio.pro).

-If you uses the fuel-serialization modules, you may need to add rules for [Serialization](https://github.com/Kotlin/kotlinx.serialization#androidjvm).
+If you use the fuel-serialization modules, you may need to add rules for [Serialization](https://github.com/Kotlin/kotlinx.serialization#androidjvm).

-If you uses the fuel-moshi modules, you may need to add rules for [Moshi](https://github.com/square/moshi/blob/master/moshi/src/main/resources/META-INF/proguard/moshi.pro) and [Moshi-Kotlin](https://github.com/square/moshi/blob/master/kotlin/reflect/src/main/resources/META-INF/proguard/moshi-kotlin.pro)
+If you use the fuel-moshi modules, you may need to add rules for [Moshi](https://github.com/square/moshi/blob/master/moshi/src/main/resources/META-INF/proguard/moshi.pro) and [Moshi-Kotlin](https://github.com/square/moshi/blob/master/kotlin/reflect/src/main/resources/META-INF/proguard/moshi-kotlin.pro)

 ## Other libraries